dfoderick/fullcycle/README.md

 ```
 sudo chmod +x ~/bin/fcm*
 ```
-A Telgram account is recommended to get updates about mining operations, photos and temperature.
+A Telgram account is highly recommended to get updates from your controller about mining operations, photos and temperature.
+It is the primary console that allows you to see what is happening to your miners.
 If you don't already have an account go to https://telegram.org/ to get set up and get your api key.
 Make any required changes to services.config.
 Be very careful to make sure the file is valid json!
 ```
 sudo nano ~/fullcycle/fullcyclepy/backend/config/services.conf
 ```
 Run the following command to test your Telegram integration.
 It will prompt for your phone number and you will respond with the configrmation number.
 If successful you will get a telegram message with a picture from your mining controller (assuming you have a camera on your Raspberry Pi).
 ```
 python3 ~/fullcycle/fullcyclepy/backend/test/test_telegram.py